 Bridging the Gap

-Fellowship has decided to allocate 100% of its food ministry resources to the Bridging the Gap (BTG) initiative effective February 1st.
+Fellowship allocates 100% of its food ministry resources to the Bridging the Gap (BTG) initiative.
 In a nutshell, BTG is a food pantry on wheels.
 Instead of having community members come to our location for food, BTG coordinates our congregation to deliver food to neighborhood families with food needs.

 The 2011 Beyond ABC annual report by Children’s Medical Center found that an alarming 29% of the children living in Dallas county live in hunger and poverty.

 - Interview and qualify families who will be receiving food.
 Qualifications include having a food need, children in home, English fluency and a 1 year commitment.